 Not sure where to start?
 Read our guide on Chase transfer partners and how to make it happen!

-No matter how appealing a 25% bonus might be, you should never transfer credit card points willy nilly.
+We typically see Chase roll out a big transfer bonus to Air France/KLM once or twice a year, and now it's back.
+No matter how appealing this 25% bonus might be, it's rarely a good idea to transfer credit card points without a plan to use them.
 This is a one-way street: Once you send your credit card points to an airline account, you can't get them back.
-That means you'll want to have a purpose for these miles.

 Fortunately, there are some great ways to put this bonus to use…